RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

     In this example, the database ID is 4.

-1. Enable/Disable OSS Cluster API for the database.
-Run:
+1. Enable/Disable the OSS Cluster API for the database using `rladmin`:

     ```sh
     rladmin tune db <database name or ID> oss_cluster <enabled/disabled>